ElyaConrad/zoompinch/vue/README.md

 # @zoompinch/vue

-Vue 3 bindings for [@zoompinch/core](https://github.com/ElyaConrad/zoompinch) - Apply a pinch-and-zoom experience that’s feels native and communicates the transform reactively and lets you project any layer on top of the transformed canvas.
+Vue 3 component for [@zoompinch/core](https://github.com/ElyaConrad/zoompinch) - Apply a pinch-and-zoom experience that’s feels native and communicates the transform reactively and lets you project any layer on top of the transformed canvas.

 **Play with the demo:** [https://zoompinch.pages.dev](https://zoompinch.pages.dev)